Reading now: Industrial truck license: Step by step - everything you need to know

 • Basic knowledge of German or the language of instruction

-Physical fitness: What does that mean in concrete terms?
+Physical suitability: What does that mean specifically?

 • Color vision (important for signals/markings, depending on the operation)

-• Hearing ability (warning signals, reversing alarm, surroundings)
+• Hearing (warning signals, reversing alarms, surroundings)

 • Mobility (shoulder check, safe mounting and dismounting)

-Difference: forklift license, driving order, instruction
+Difference: Forklift license, driving authorization, instruction

-Forklift operator's license exam: Theory and practice
+Industrial truck license examination: Theory and practice

 Test your knowledge online now